Surzhyk: Soviet era

 In the 1920s, after Ukraine became a part of the Soviet Union, the Ukrainian language saw a revival under the Soviet policy of korenizatsiya (nativisation), which supported the development of non-Russian languages.
 The purpose was to gain the support of those ethnic groups that had been oppressed by the Tsarist regime.
 Soviet government business in Ukraine was conducted in the Ukrainian language, with the aim of integrating the Ukrainian people into the new Soviet system.
 This Ukrainisation brought with it a significant advance in the development, standardisation, and codification of the Ukrainian language.
 Accompanying it was an increase in the number of Ukrainian-language publications, as well as theatre productions and schools in which Ukrainian was used.

-From the 1930s onwards, the Russian language exerted significant influence on Ukrainian, and the regime of Joseph Stalin began to actively suppress the Ukrainian language, but it remained overwhelmingly the main language of education.
+Beginning in the early 1930s, Soviet policy shifted from indigenization (korenizatsiya) toward the promotion of Russian as the primary language of the state.
+Under the regime of Joseph Stalin, this period saw the active suppression of the Ukrainian language through the purging of the Ukrainian Intelligentsia the forced convergence of Ukrainian orthography and terminology with Russian linguistic models., but it remained overwhelmingly the main language of education.
 Along with many of the other languages spoken in the Soviet Union, Ukrainian was viewed as a challenge to centralised power and the linguistic unification of the Soviet people.
 Terminology and wording similar or identical to Russian were emphasized in dictionaries, grammar books, and the official guidance issued to editors and publishers.
 This resulted in a generally more Russianised Ukrainian than had existed prior to the Soviet Union.
 After Ukraine became independent, this outcome would eventually generate disagreement regarding the question of what constitutes pure Ukrainian.

 Words and other Ukrainian-language speech forms that are similar to those of Russian were emphasised.
 In addition, many Russian words or terms replaced their Ukrainian equivalents and were then modified by Ukrainian grammar and phonetics.
 The following table contains a few examples of how the Ukrainian language was changed during the Soviet era.